Zum Hauptinhalt springen

 On the other hand, a 2020 Studie not only found running to have no effect on joint cartilage volume or thickness, but also suggested that it promoted cartilage nutrition.

-To reduce the risk of knee injury, there are steps you can follow to keep your knees supported while running.
+To reduce your chance of knee injury, there are steps you can follow to keep your knees supported while running.

 Running shoes